dbeck/dbeck.github.io/_posts/2016-01-18-Scalesmall-W8-W10-Elixir-Tuples-Maps-and-ETS.markdown

 For me to start writing programs with functions only, using immutable variables was easy.
 I even enjoy it.
 When C++11 came out I found myself writing more and more lambda functions for rapid prototyping and trying out ideas without all the ceremony of classes.

-Now that I am using Elixir for some momths now, I found myself missing my dirty little classes again.
+Now that I am using Elixir for some months now, I found myself missing my dirty little classes again.
 Especially these things:

 - when I need complex data structures to represent certain objects
 - I feel better when I am sure that theses data structures meet certain conditions